raincrash/ChemStreet/README.md

 - Get real-time text from IOS camera.
 - Find Chemical compounds/molecules/proteins from text.
-  - Locally trained CoreML model
+  - Locally trained CoreML model + AbbyyRtrSDK.framework
   - Wit.AI for processing keywords/traits and extracting entitites
 - Fetch the chemical name and search for information on ChemSpider
 - The backend service takes a .MOL file containing the molecular data and renders into a 3D scene with OpenGL+PyMOL+MeshTool.